carlopulv/phonosynthesis/README.md

  - String of chords
  - String of distances
  - The maximum mode in string
- - The maximum tonal in string
+ - The maximum key in string
  - The general key of the song
  - The chords in frequency in string